sublimelsp/LSP/docs/src/client_configuration.md

 Some language servers can also act as a TCP server accepting incoming TCP connections.
 So: the language server subprocess is started by this package, and the subprocess will then open a TCP listener port.
 The editor can then connect as a client and initiate the communication.
 To use this mode, set `tcp_port` to a positive number designating the port to connect to on `localhost`.

+Optionally in this case, you can omit the `command` setting if you don't want Sublime LSP to manage the language server process and you'll take care of it yourself.

 ### TCP - localhost - editor acts as a TCP server

 Some _LSP servers_ instead expect the _LSP client_ to act as a _TCP server_.
 The _LSP server_ will then connect as a _TCP client_, after which the _LSP client_ is expected to initiate the communication.
 To use this mode, set `tcp_port` to a negative number designating the port to bind to for accepting new TCP connections.